Jonahearl/Jonahearl/README.md

 - 👋 Hi, I’m @Jonahearl
 - 👀 I’m interested in Stuff
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me:
+- 📫 How to reach me:yes
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...